When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Recycle the Toilet

-You can also get recommendations from your local garbage collection agency and local water authority.
-Shop around because you may be charged a fee when dropping off the toilet.
+You can also ask for recommendations from your local garbage collection agency or water authority.
+Shop around, as you may still be charged a small fee when dropping off the material.

 Sell or Give the Toilet Away

-Selling the toilet yourself is a useful way of recouping some of your costs, and you get the satisfaction of knowing it found a new home.
-That’s got to be better than it ending up in the garbage.
+Selling the fixture yourself is a great way to recoup costs, provided the toilet is a high-end model or a desirable vintage color.
+You get the satisfaction of knowing it found a new home rather than ending up in the garbage.

-You will need to ensure the toilet is scrubbed clean and looks presentable.
-If you are worried that it is unlikely to sell, give it away.
-Why not join a local recycling online group and see if you can donate it to someone in need.
+Ensure the toilet is scrubbed clean and looks presentable.
+If you doubt it will sell, give it away.
+Join a local “Buy Nothing” group on Facebook to see if a neighbor wants it.

 Repurpose the Toilet

-You can also turn the toilet bowl into a miniature pond to attract frogs, insects, and other wildlife.
-We’ve even seen some people repurpose toilet seats as photo frames, although that won’t be to everyone’s taste.
+You can also turn the toilet bowl into a miniature pond to attract frogs and insects.
+We have even seen people repurpose toilet seats as photo frames, though that aesthetic certainly isn’t for everyone.

 Toilet Disposal Fees

-Whenever you dispose of large and bulky items, it sometimes comes with a fee attached.
-Whoever deals with your old toilet will incur costs, so it is only fitting that they pass those on to you.
+Whenever you dispose of bulky items, you usually have to pay.
+Whoever handles your old toilet incurs labor and transport costs, so it is only fitting that they pass those on to you.

 How to Remove a Toilet